MaxIsJoe/Kawabot-2.0/README.md

 const prompts = [{}]
 ```

-All the magic starts within the `prompts` object.
+All the magic starts within the `prompts` object inside index.js.
 In order to make your character come to life, you must add at least 10 prompts that verbosely explain what ChatSonic should and shouldn't.

 * Here's some guidelines on how to make the most out of prompts: